 Commonly known as a CEO, a chief executive officer directs a company, provides the highest level of management, sets goals and develops company policy.
 Large companies often have international offices, and CEOs need to oversee their operations, too, often traveling to visit overseas office sites.

 CEOs usually work their way up through lower-level management positions, and numerous years of work experience may be required before they achieve the top rank.
 Voluntary certification through the Institute of Certified Professional Managers is available for chief executives.
-According to the BLS, the median annual salary for chief executives was $175,110 as of May 2015.
-The industry that employed the most chief executives in 2015 was the management of companies and enterprises, which paid executives an average of $220,700 annually in 2015.
-Job openings for chief executives should increase by 6% from 2014-2024, reports the BLS.
+According to the BLS, the median annual salary for chief executives was $189,600 as of May 2018.
+The industry that employed the most chief executives in 2018 was the local government, excluding schools and hospitals, which paid executives an average of $120,130 annually in 2018.
+Job openings for chief executives would decrease by 5% from 2018-2028, reports the BLS.